eventhorizn/spotify-clone/README.md

    - Right now, it scrolls the main container
    - I eventually want the scroll on volume to turn it up/down
 1. Full Screen
-1. Home Page (index) is just browse page
-   - Could do more, but I would need more content for it to look interesting
 1. Album update (browse, 'your music/albums')
    - Artist and album
    - Picture goes to album